Dougbsf/Web-Scraper/README.md

 >composer update

-(Atualiza as dependencias do composer)
+(Atualiza as dependências do composer)

 >npm install